wrwetzel/Birdland/src/Documentation/birdland.md

 Birdland is presently supported on Linux.

+#### Application Packages
+The package name and process for installing these is specific to Linux distributions (Ubuntu, Mint, Arch, etc.) and not/barely documented here.

-Birdland requires the Python 3 interpreter.
-This is likely installed on most modern Linux distributions, is included in the self-contained packages, but will have to be installed for the Tar and PyPi installation if not already present.
+* Birdland requires the Python 3 interpreter.
+This is likely installed on most modern Linux distributions.
+It will have to be installed for clone/download from GitHub, Tar distribution, or PyPi.
+It is included in the self-contained packages.

+* Tesseract - if using the Create Index feature.
+On Ubuntu this is in the *tesseract-ocr* package.
+On arch it is in *tesseract*.

+#### Python Modules

 Birdland requires the following Python modules.
-These are installed automatically if installing Birdland from PyPi, are included in the self-contained package, but have to be installed manually when installing Birdland from the tarball.
+These are installed automatically if installing Birdland from PyPi, are included in the self-contained package, but have to be installed manually when installing Birdland from GitHub or the Tar file.

 ```
 click